seapath/build_debian_iso/README.md

 To build a basic VM for the SEAPATH project, simply launch the script `build_qcow2.sh` from the directory where you want the .qcow2 file to be stored (the build host must use UEFI).

+Note that the lvm2 package must be installed on your build host.

 Please refer to the configuration section above.
 To customize the Virtual Machine properly, the file SEAPATH_COMMON.var must be filled.